slacgismo/openfido-utils/README.md

 ## Development

+Common openfido libraries can be found in the `openfido` package.

-This package includes a subset of libraries for role-based application authentication.
+This package also includes a role-based application authentication blueprint and databases for Flask.
 To use it, simply include this library in your project's
 dependencies:

 Configure your application to use your application's specific application roles: